Tutorial

 out = net(inp)

-Generally, the output for a nn.Module is the output of the last forward.
-However, the above functionality can be safely replicated by without use of hooks.
-Just simply append the intermediate outputs in the forward function of nn.Module object to a list.
+Generally, the output for an nn.Module is the output of the last forward.
+However, the above functionality can be safely replicated without the use of hooks.
+Simply append the intermediate outputs in the forward function of nn.Module object to a list.
 However, it might be a bit problematic to print the intermediate activation of modules inside nn.Sequential.
-To get past this, we need to register a hook to children modules of the Sequential but not the to Sequential itself.
+To get past this, we need to register a hook to the children modules of the Sequential but not to Sequential itself.

 import torch